Kadee80/WebDev_Spring26/Week07/README.md

 # MIDTERM PRESENTATIONS: Due Tuesday Week09, OR Thursday Week08

 Complete your midterm projects.
-You will be presenting either present Thursday of next week (Week08) for a bonus 5 points, or Tuesday Week09 after Spring Break.
+You will be presenting either present _Thursday of next week (Week08) for a bonus 5 points_, or Tuesday Week09 after Spring Break.
 Please be sure to document your project with either a slideshow or a markdown file inside your class repo.
 Be sure to include:

 - A demo of the site and the progress you have made
 - A snippet of code you figured out (perhaps a tutorial you found or some responsive behavior you figured out)